AdobeDocs/experience-manager-65.fr-FR/help/sites-administering/silverpop.md

 <!-- THIS ENTIRE TOPIC APPEARS OBSOLETE BECAUSE SILVERPOP NO LONGER EXISTS AND THERE ARE NO REDIRECTS FOR THE DOWNLOAD URL BELOW THAT IS 404.
 >[!NOTE]
 >
 >Silverpop integration is **not** available out of the box.
-You must download the Silverpop integration package `https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/aem620/product/cq-mcm-integrations-silverpop-content` from Package Share and install it on your instance.
+Download the Silverpop integration package `https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/aem620/product/cq-mcm-integrations-silverpop-content` from Package Share and install it on your instance.
 After you have installed the package, you can configure it as described in this document. -->

 L’intégration d’AEM à Silverpop Engage permet de gérer et d’envoyer des e-mails créés dans AEM via Silverpop.
 Il vous permet également d’utiliser les fonctionnalités de gestion des pistes de Silverpop via AEM forms sur les pages AEM.